wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-introduction/includes/defender-office-365.md

 Microsoft Defender for Office 365 is a feature-rich service that can help to protect your users.
 This interactive guide walks you through Microsoft Defender for Office 365 and the Microsoft 365 Defender portal.

+View a [video version](https://www.microsoft.com/en-us/videoplayer/embed/RWJINt) of the interactive guide (captions available in more languages).

 Click on the image to get started.

 [![Safeguard your organization with Microsoft Defender for Office 365](../media/2-interactive-guide-place-holder.png)](https://aka.ms/MSDO-IG)